thradams/cake/ownership.md

 ```

 Cake uses flow analysis to track possible nullability through branches.
+Once you
-Once you check a pointer, the analyzer knows it is non-null inside the guarded block.
+check a pointer, the analyzer knows it is non-null inside the guarded block.

-### Helping the Analyzer with `assert()`
+### //lint

-Because Cake's analysis is not inter-procedural,
+Because Cake's analysis is not inter-procedural, it cannot infer postconditions
-it cannot infer postconditions from called functions.
+from called functions.

-When the analyzer cannot determine a pointer's state on its own, you can hint with `assert()`:
+When the analyzer cannot determine a pointer's state on its own, you can use
+`//lint warning-number`:

 <!-- runnable -->